GSA-TTS/FAC/backend/util/load_public_dissem_data/README-prepare_data_for_local.md

 This command creates a service key, downloads dumpfiles to our local path, and then removes the service key.

-The files targeted are in the file `tables.bash`.
+The files targeted are in the file `tables.source`.
 This file is sourced in.
 Note that this file drives several processes in the script; it also serves as a list of table names.
 This file should be modified carefully, and it should always indicate names of files in the backup bucket at the keypath hard-coded into the script.

 ### load_raw_prod_dump